JahazielGuzman/websho-frontend/README.md

 + Generated search results based on movie search queries.
 + Used the react-youtube npm package to stream youtube trailers fetched from TheMovieDB.

-To run this project first make sure you are running the rails.
+To run this project first make sure you are running the rails server.
 Then run

-# `npm install`
+### 1. `npm install`
-# `npm start`
+### 2. `npm start`

+And the app should start at localhost:3000

+To deploy run:

+### `npm run build`

+Then you can deploy the static files to any static site generator of your choice.